degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 For this requirement, you must do all of the following:

 - in the subset “Courses with an ALS-A or ALS-L”, there must be at least two courses
-- in the subset “Courses with an ALS-A or ALS-L”, there must be at least one course with the “ALS-A” general education attribute
+- in the subset “Courses with an ALS-A or ALS-L”, there must be at least one course taken with the “ALS-A” general education attribute
-- in the subset “Courses with an ALS-A or ALS-L”, there must be at least one course with the “ALS-L” general education attribute
+- in the subset “Courses with an ALS-A or ALS-L”, there must be at least one course taken with the “ALS-L” general education attribute

 #### Biblical and Theological Studies
 Given the subset of courses from your transcript, limited to only courses taken with the BTS-B or BTS-T general education attribute, as “Courses with a BTS-B or BTS-T”: